竞赛(生物学)

 摘要

-We present a model of product returns and assortment decisions in the context of online-offline retail competition.
+The authors present a model of product returns and assortment decisions in the context of online–offline retail competition.
 In equilibrium, the online store optimally offers easy-to-fit products to reduce costly returns.
-The competing brick-and-mortar store faces a subtle trade-off between generating higher sales and attracting more foot traffic, and thus, it might use its limited store size to stock harder-to-fit products.
-Our model provides a rationale for the prevalence of relatively lower-quality products sold online and the steady growth of specialty stores within the changing footprint of traditional retailing.
+The competing brick-and-mortar retailer (BMR) faces a subtle trade-off between generating higher sales and attracting more foot traffic, and thus it might use its limited store size to stock harder-to-fit products.
+The authors’ model provides a rationale for the prevalence of relatively lower-quality products sold online and the steady growth of specialty stores within the changing footprint of traditional retailing.
 The model is extended to include possibilities such as a physical store opening an online channel to compete with the online store.
-We apply this framework to investigate the possibility and consequences of retailers collaborating to handle returns.
-Specifically, a recent “buy online and return in store” (BORS) return policy allows consumers to return online purchases directly to a competing brick-and-mortar store.
-In the short run, BORS increases the BMR’s foot traffic and the returns volume.
-In the long run, BORS expands the OR’s assortment and increases BMR’s foot traffic.
-BORS can be sustained in the long run if the BMR is small or if its cost-saving effect is large.
+The authors apply this framework to investigate the possibility and consequences of retailers collaborating to handle returns.
+Specifically, a recent “buy online and return in store” (BORS) return policy allows consumers to return online purchases directly to a competing BMR.
+In the short run, BORS increases the BMR's foot traffic and the volume of returns.
+In the long run, BORS expands the online retailer's assortment and increases the BMR's foot traffic.
+BORS can be sustained in the long run if the BMR is small or if the cost-saving effect is large.

 科研通智能强力驱动